Elao/tech-blog/posts/2012-07-27-how-to-manage-translations-for-your-object-using-sonataadminbundle.md

 *   <a href="https://github.com/stof/StofDoctrineExtensionsBundle" target="_blank">StofDoctrineExtensionsBundle</a> (master branch)
 *   [TranslationFormBundle][1]

-We will not configure the *DoctrineExtensions* & the *StofDoctrineExtensionsBundle* together, so please, check that it&#8217;s all configured (read the readme on github repos) and working.
+We will not configure the *DoctrineExtensions* & the *StofDoctrineExtensionsBundle* together, so please, check that it's all configured (read the readme on github repos) and working.

-Before starting, let&#8217;s configure the Bundle :
+Before starting, let's configure the Bundle :

 <noscript>
   <pre><code class="language- "># Add the bundle to your composer

     "a2lix/translation-form-bundle" : "dev-master"